-In addition to the institutional and degree level outcome objectives, the Master of Arts in National Security Studies seeks the following specific learning outcomes of its graduates.
+In addition to the institutional and degree level outcome objectives, this degree seeks the following specific learning outcomes of its graduates.
 Graduates in this degree program will be able to:

 Research Methods in Security and Intelligence Studies-Nat Sec Majors

 Learn basic research methods skills for addressing security and intelligence studies problems and issues.
 You focus on the detailed procedures for conducting qualitative case studies, which is the foundation for most basic security and intelligence research conducted in academic, government, and business circles.
 You become well versed in research planning, secondary data collection, and qualitative data analysis methods and how these methods relate to the larger field of social science research.
 You will also learn the analysis of competing hypotheses approach to research design.
 You are also introduced to basic social theory which supports security and intelligence research.
 The course prepares you for later learning intermediate and advanced security and intelligence methods.
 This course is required as the first course in the MA in National Security Studies Program.

 HIGHLY RECOMMENDED AS YOUR SECOND CLASS in National Security Studies.
 The course will cover the roles, missions, organization, capabilities, unique cultures and strategic purposes of the President, the Departments of State and Defense, Congress, National Security Council, Armed Forces, intelligence community, and NGOs, as well as how these actors interact to formulate national security strategy.
 Students will examine some of the successes and failures of the interagency process and will gain an appreciation of the capabilities, limitations and organizational cultures of the players in the national security community, as well as providing an overview of legal and ethical issues that impact on the development of national security policy.

 U.S. National Security